reinrich/OpenJDKEclipseProjs/README.md

 * OpenJDK build fails
   - This can happen if you use these projects in an mercurial (hg) OpenJDK work tree.
 The build collects scm version information, but fails when mixing git and hg.
-Try renaming the .git directories and refer to them with `--git-dir=<name>`
+You should position your clone of this repo outside the OpenJDK source tree.

 * Git revision information for OpenJDK sources missing.
 This is because the projects themselves are kept in a git repository which hides the outer OpenJDK repository.
 Follow the follwing instructions to solve this.
   - Open the project explorer